evan-goode/mania/README.md

 # Mania 👻

 Mania is a command-line tool for downloading music from streaming services.
 It currently supports [Google Play Music](https://play.google.com/music) and [TIDAL](https://tidal.com).

-Use at your own risk.
+It is intended for educational and private use only, and **not** as a tool for pirating and distributing music.

 ## Installation :arrow_down:

-_Coming soon to a [PyPI](https://pypi.python.org/pypi) near you!_
+```
+pip install --user "https://github.com/evan-goode/mania/archive/master.zip"
+```

 Mania requires Python 3.6 or higher.
 Support for older versions isn't on the roadmap, but feel free to PR.
 I don't think much would need to be changed.

-```
-pip install --user "https://github.com/evan-goode/mania/archive/master.zip"
-```

 Mania has only been tested on macOS and GNU/Linux.